-Our Core Value this half term is Compassion
+Our Core Value this half term is Tolerance

 This week, Year 3 had the pleasure of welcoming a visitor into school – Jeffrey Andrews.
 Jeffrey carried out a Creative Archaeology session based on the Romans.
 Year 3 became archaeologists for the morning and dug for lots of different things, such as seeds, pottery, coins and bones!

 Our annual potato competition was as popular as ever with lots of entrants, it was so hard to choose the winners.
 Each class had two winners who were awarded a £5 voucher to spend in The Thoughtful Spot.
 Please see below a video showcasing a small sample of our entrants.

 Our wonderful group of children have decided to support this wonderful idea this year.
 In school our children are going to create a Santagram in the form of a card or a bookmark to spread some festive cheer amongst our local lonely people.

 Our SHINE Team have once again decided to support Mothershare, albeit slightly differently this year.
 In the past we have provided Christmas boxes and these have always been truly wonderful!
 This year the charity are supporting the Women’s Refugee in the form of making Christmas special for the families who have had to flee their homes in desperation.
 They have asked if we can donate items to make their Christmas Day as special as ours.
 During week commencing 14th December we will place a box at the front entrance of school to gather these items which will then be delivered by our JLT and Mrs Dumbreck on the last day of term.
 They are asking for crackers, cheese, biscuits, vegetables, chocolates anything that you would love to have on Christmas Day!
 They are also asking for donations for the vulnerable Mums, this could be a candle, bath set, chocolates etc. Thank you for your support towards these vulnerable local families.